Neo-Thomism in Brazil: Post-Second Vatican Council: since 1965

-Since the end of the 1950s, Brazilian Thomism experienced a number of changes which were key for its popularization in the context of a rising promotion of Latin American liberation theology.
+Brazilian Thomism experienced a number of changes after the Second Vatican Council (1962-1965) which were key to its popularization in the context of a rising promotion of Latin American liberation theology.
 The main intellectual figure in this period of Brazilian philosophy was the Jesuit priest Henrique Cláudio de Lima Vaz, who vindicated Aquinas' contributions in light of the role of human beings in Heidegger's philosophy of being, and of the centrality of history in Hegelianism.

-A large number of Thomistic original works were translated in Brazil during this period.
-Three new translations of De ente et essentia were produced by João L. Baraúna, Odilão Moura and Carlos A. R. Nascimento in 1973, 1981 and 1995.
-A new 11-volume edition of the Summa Theologica was published between 1980 and 1981 by Luís Alberto de Boni, an also instrumental figure in the edition of the translated Summa contra Gentiles, which he published along with Moura between 1990 and 1996 in a bilingual format.
+Numerous Thomistic works were translated into Portuguese in Brazil during this period.
+Three new translations of De ente et essentia were produced by João L. Baraúna, Odilão Moura and Carlos A. R. Nascimento in 1973, 1981, and 1995.
+A new 11-volume edition of the Summa Theologica was published between 1980 and 1981 by Luís Alberto de Boni, an instrumental figure in the translated edition of the Summa contra Gentiles, which he published along with Moura between 1990 and 1996 in a bilingual format.
 Moura also translated the Devotissima expositio super symbolum apostolorum in 1975 and the Compendium Theologiae in 1978.
-Nascimento also contributed with a number of texts, of which the most notable was the Expositio super librum Boethii De Trinitate in 1999 and a new edition of De regno in 1997.
-The publishing of A imperfeição intelectiva do espírito humano by Luciano Mendes de Almeida in 1977 was also a landmark of this epoch.
+Nascimento contributed with a number of texts, of which the most notable was the Expositio super librum Boethii De Trinitate in 1999 and a new edition of De regno in 1997.
+The publishing of A imperfeição intelectiva do espírito humano by Luciano Mendes de Almeida in 1977 was also a landmark.